 “Art Stop” is a public art pilot program that places art in public places to make art more accessible to community members, specifically along the City bus routes.
-Six original artworks, submitted in a digital format, will be selected, printed and placed on one of six pre-selected bus shelters in each district of the city.
+Six original artworks were selected and will be placed in pre-selected bus shelters in each district of the city.

 Call for Artists!
 The Public Art office is accepting artwork submissions created by city staff for the ongoing After Hours: City Staff Art Exhibit.
 New shows every three months.
 All artwork must be original.
 If you create visual art on your personal time and are interested in displaying an original piece, here's your chance.